andrewhwaller/jesus-law-session-3/slides.md

 <!--
 See Jacob Milgrom, “The Dynamics of Purity in the Priestly System,” in *Purity and Holiness: The Heritage of Leviticus*, ed.
 Marcel Poorthuis and Joshua J. Schwartz, Jewish and Christian Perspectives Series 2 (Leiden: Brill, 2000), 32 and Matthew Thiessen, *Jesus and the Forces of Death: The Gospels’ Portrayal of Ritual Impurity within First-Century Judaism* (Grand Rapids, Mich.: Baker Academic, 2021), 19--20.

+* This binary of impurity and holiness calls to mind the words of Moses
+* Notably, the priests are not out to rid the world of impurity.
+    * Rather, they are Israel's janitors, tasked with enabling the people to remove their impurity and teaching them how to keep covenant with God.
 -->

 ---